Think the secret to being successful is working like a dog all your life?

-KEY TAKEAWAY - Learning’s easier when you make it fun, stay curious & get involved.
+KEY TAKEAWAY - Learning’s easier when you make it fun, stay curious and get involved.

 Everyone loves a stereotype.
 Not only is it how our minds work but it’s also a lot of fun.
-Is it true that all French people cycle around wearing a stripey top with sausages around their necks?
-Well, probably not all of them!
+Is it true that all French people cycle around wearing a stripy top with onions around their necks?
+Well, probably not all of them.
 Strangely some big learnings about stereotypes have come out of wartime.

 During World Wars I & II men were sent to fight for their countries.
 Women filled the job void.
 Research has shown that businesses with the most diverse staff outperform their competitors and ones with women leaders do even better.
 When the wars ended men returned to reclaim their roles.
 But why?

-Women are considered to be homemakers, sensitive & gentle, whereas men are considered strong, competitive & independent.
+Women are considered to be homemakers, sensitive and gentle, whereas men are considered strong, competitive and independent.
 But these are stereotypes.
 Clearly business and society thrives when we increase diversity.

 These rules of diversity apply to any category.
-When countries open up their borders to travel & immigration they find their society & business thrives.
+When countries open up their borders to travel and immigration they find their society and business thrives.
 Diversity leads to better outcomes.

-KEY TAKEAWAY - Stereotypes are fun & easy to remember but can hold us back from a better life.
+KEY TAKEAWAY - Stereotypes are fun and easy to remember but can hold us back from a better life.

 Jennifer Lawrence tripped in the 2013 Oscars while walking up to receive her award for best actress and received a standing ovation.
-She hadn’t even given her acceptance speech!
+And she hadn’t even given her acceptance speech.